 Who gets it

 If you have hay fever, asthma or allergies in the family, there’s a stronger chance your kid will have eczema, but kids with no family history of allergies can develop it, too.
-It commonly shows up before age two.
+Eczema in children commonly shows up before age two.
 “The good news is that about 60 to 70 percent of kids will grow out of eczema by their teenage years,” says Janice Heard, a Calgary paediatrician.

 What causes eczema